LordSoylent/NestEGG/doc/README.md

-NESTEGG Core
+NestEgg Core
 =============

 Setup
 ---------------------
-[NESTEGG Core](http://nestegg.org/wallet) is the original NESTEGG client and it builds the backbone of the network.
-However, it downloads and stores the entire history of NESTEGG transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[NestEgg Core](https://eggcoin.com/#wallets) is the original NestEgg client and it builds the backbone of the network.
+However, it downloads and stores the entire history of NestEgg transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run NESTEGG Core on your native platform.
+The following are some helpful notes on how to run NestEgg Core on your native platform.

 ### Unix